Downsizing Helps You Set Limits as You Move to a Smaller Home

 The stress of moving makes it easy to make mistakes in downsizing your life and moving.
 This includes rushing to downsize and pack up your home because you didn't give yourself enough time.
 Some of the common downsizing mistakes are below as well as how you can avoid making them.

-- Getting rid of items that you are currently using
+- Getting rid of items that you are not currently using

-- Keeping furniture that won’t fit in your new home or keeping belongings that could easily go to a new home
+- Keeping furniture that no longer works in your new home

 - Tossing your old physical records that were digitized